 The detention room is located on-site.
 Students serving detention at this center will be required to stay before or after school for a defined period of time.
-Lunch detention may also be assigned in various situations where a student will eat their lunch in an assigned location.
+Students will have a maximum of 2 days, from the date of incident, to serve their detention, unless authorized by an administrator.
 Cell phones are to be turned into the office while serving detention.